daveisagit/blocksets/README.md

 ## Visualisation

 An example of 2D set operations on some randomly generated block sets A, B and drawn using `matplotlib`.

+See
+[readthedocs](https://blocksets.readthedocs.io/en/latest/install_use/#visualize-set-operations)
-See [readthedocs](https://blocksets.readthedocs.io/en/latest/install_use/#visualize-set-operations) for code snippet to generate this
+for the code snippet to generate this.

 <img
 src="https://raw.githubusercontent.com/daveisagit/blocksets/main/assets/example_2d_all_set_operations.png"